 WIC provides nutrition education, breastfeeding education and support; supplemental, highly nutritious foods such as cereal, eggs, milk, whole grain foods, fruits and vegetables, and iron-fortified infant formula; and referral to prenatal and pediatric health care and other maternal and child health and human service programs.
 You can apply by printing out a WIC Program Application and mailing it to the Madison County WIC office located at 306 Lafayette Street, London, OH 43140.
-Please note that you must schedule an appointment at the clinic after we receive and approve your application.
+Please note that you must also schedule an appointment at the clinic after we receive and approve your application.

 WIC Breastfeeding Classes

 WIC offers free breastfeeding and infant feeding classes every month.
 Breastfeeding classes are the 1st Thursday of the month at 3pm and covers the basics of breastfeeding taught by our breastfeeding peer helper who is a Certified Lactation Specialist.
 Infant feeding classes are the 2nd Thursday of the month at 11am.
 This class covers all the basics of infant feeding from bottle preparation, introducing solids, bottle pacing and much more.
 It is taught by one of our Registered Dietitians.
 You are welcome to bring any support people with you to our classes.
 Please note, in-person classes are currently on hiatus.
 To schedule a virtual breastfeeding class call the office at 740-852-3068 or text our breastfeeding peer helper at 614-385-3632.

 WIC Produce Market